 "Our success is directly related to our clarity and honesty about who we are, who we're not, where we want to go, and how we're going to get there.
 No matter your life's purpose, do it because it's right, not because it's right for your resume."

 In late 2018, a significant televised helicopter crash in New York City, brought much criticism and concern towards the Part 91 Sightseeing Tours operations provided throughout the United States, more specifically the doors-off-experiences.
 Herle realized, these operators lacked the familiarity and equipment that was standard in the helicopter utility industry.
-This realization inspired his launch of a new company, which offered the general public doors-off-helicopter-experiences using the safety standards and equipment prolifically used throughout the utility industry.
-The formation of the new corporation also provided a new brand, under which Heli Aviation could transfer its tourist and non-utility services towards.
+This realization inspired his launch of a new company, flyVENTURE, LLC, which offered the general public doors-off-helicopter-experiences using the safety standards and equipment prolifically used throughout the utility industry.
+The formation of flyVENTURE also provided a new brand, under which Heli Aviation could transfer its tourist and non-utility services towards.
 This separation of the brands functions allowed Niclas Herle to still provide a multitude of helicopter services under companies that were able to maintain their specialized focuses.

-In 2017, Nick Herle received the Sikorski Humanitarian Award for the aerial search of the Canadian filmmaker Rob Stewart, as well as a Presidential Letter of Appreciation (PLOA) from President Trump for donating helicopters and crews during Hurricane Matthew in the Bahamas.
+In 2017, Nick Herle received the Sikorsky Humanitarian Award for the aerial search of the Canadian filmmaker Rob Stewart, as well as a Presidential Letter of Appreciation (PLOA) from President Trump for donating helicopters and crews during Hurricane Matthew in the Bahamas.

 Naturally-occurring fires caused by lightning once played a major role in forming and maintaining much of Florida’s pine lands, sandhills, scrub areas, prairies and wetlands.
 Over time, many wildlife species came to depend on the nourishing vegetation that burst from fire-enriched soils.
 Today, the FWC in cooperation with Heli Aviation uses safely-controlled prescribed fire techniques to improve and maintain habitats for deer, quail, turkey and many other wildlife species.